canjs/canjs/docs/can-guides/commitment/recipes/cta-bus-map/cta-bus-map.md

 This JS Bin has initial prototype HTML and CSS which is useful for getting the application to look right.

-The following sections are broken down the following parts:

-- __The problem__ — A description of what the section is trying to accomplish.
-- __What you need to know__ — Information about CanJS that is useful for solving the problem.
-- __How to verify it works__ - How to make sure the solution works if it's not obvious.
-- __The solution__ — The solution to the problem.

-### What you need to know
+## Basics Already Provided ##

 - The JSBin is already setup with:
-  - a _basic_ CanJS setup
+  - A _basic_ CanJS setup.
-  - a promise that resolves when the google maps has loaded
+  - A promise that resolves when the Google map has loaded.
-  - some variables useful to make requests to get bus routes and locations
+  - Some variables useful to make requests to get bus routes and locations.

 __A Basic CanJS Setup__